 The course is designed to enhance those skills which are necessary for developing and implementing career choices and changes.
 An experiential approach based upon the studies of human motivation and need (e.g. Holland, Super).
 Theoretical and experimental knowledge integrated and interpreted through objective interest and personality inventories.
-Each participant will receive individual evaluation and
+Each participant will receive individual evaluation and consultation.
+Graded A/F.

-CDE 120 Career Planning (2)
+CDE 120 Career Planning